Strong solutions to a modified Michelson-Sivashinsky equation: Concluding Remarks

-Our final remark is that one would expect similar results to hold even if the dissipative operator, $(-\Delta)$ is replaced by the fractional one $(-\Delta)^{\beta}$, where $\beta\in[1/2,1]$.
-Indeed, it was shown in \cite{Kiselev2011}, that the local dissipative power of $(-\Delta)^{\beta}$ for small $\xi$ is, roughly speaking,
+While we are on the topic of fractional dissipation, our final remark is that one would expect results analogous to those obtained in this work to hold even if the dissipative operator, $(-\Delta)$ is replaced by a fractional one $(-\Delta)^{\gamma}$, where $\gamma\in[1/2,1]$ (we switched the power to $\gamma$ instead of the $\gamma/2$ used in the previous paragraph to be consistent with the notation in \cite{Kiselev2011}).
+Indeed, it was shown in \cite{Kiselev2011}, that the local dissipative power of $(-\Delta)^{\gamma}$ for small $\xi$ is, roughly speaking,

-and as long as $\beta\geq1/2$, one can still construct a modulus of continuity, according to Definition \ref{defmod}, such that
+and as long as $\gamma\geq1/2$, one can still construct a modulus of continuity, according to Definition \ref{defmod}, such that

-To obtain a local well-posedness result and regularity criteria in terms of $\|\nabla\theta\|_{L^{\infty}}$ in this case, one should be able to adapt the ideas in \cite{Silvestre2011} and the references therein.
+To obtain a local well-posedness result and regularity criteria in terms of $\|\nabla\theta\|_{L^{\infty}}$ in this case, one should be able to adapt the ideas in \cite{DI2006, I2005,Silvestre2011} and the references therein.